PopNatanael/dot-data-fixtures/docs/book/v1/usage.md

 - by order
 - by dependencies

-Please refer to this link for further details on ordering fixtures:
+Please refer to this link for further details on ordering fixtures :

 https://www.doctrine-project.org/projects/doctrine-data-fixtures/en/latest/how-to/fixture-ordering.html#fixture-ordering